What is CAMP?

 When is CAMP?

 - You don’t want to leave anything behind!
-Lucky for you we’ve made a suggested packing check list to help you think of everything.
+We’ve made a suggested packing check list to help you think of everything.

-- Participants will stay on campus in a residence hall (Presidential Village I) with current C&IS upperclassmen.
-They must bring their own sheets and linens.
+- Participants will stay on campus in a suite-style residence hall with current C&IS upperclassmen.
+In the past, participants have stayed in the Presidential Village 1 residence hall.
+Participants must bring their own sheets and linens.

 - All food will be provided during the week at Lakeside Dining.
 If you have dietary restrictions or any additional accommodations, please let us know in the registration and we will happily work with you.